New Zealand security response to mosque attacks spurs debate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The inquiry is yet to report its findings, but in the meantime surveillance has been ramped up, with the nation’s spy chief indicating she wants more snooping powers, and for the first time armed police regularly patrol suburban streets.
-New Zealand Security Intelligence director-general Rebecca Kitteridge said the nation’s terror threat level remained at medium a year after the shootings, meaning an attack is “feasible and could well occur”.
-Before the attacks the threat level was low.
-“It has given encouragement to some people, it has been inspirational to some people,” Kitteridge told a parliamentary committee last month, referring to the prospect of copycat attacks.
-She said the intelligence agency examined more than 450 leads after March 15, many involving people with “racist, Nazi, identitarian or white supremacist views”.
-Some 30-50 people are under active investigation at any one time and Kitteridge said some of those now coming under scrutiny would not have been seen as a risk before the shootings.
-“They tend to live online and they tend to live in encrypted chat rooms, so (it’s) very, very challenging for law enforcement and intelligence agencies,” she said.
+The inquiry is yet to report its findings, but in the meantime surveillance has been ramped up, with the nation´s spy chief indicating she wants more snooping powers, and for the first time armed police regularly patrol suburban streets.
+New Zealand Security Intelligence director-general Rebecca Kitteridge said the nation´s terror threat level remained at medium a year after the shootings, meaning an attack is "feasible and could well occur".

-Police carried out two major reforms after the attacks — overseeing a major firearms buyback and trialling armed patrols in three regions.
-They have also been far more active against right-wing threats, including arresting a Christchurch man earlier this month over an “abhorrent” message posted online about the Al Noor mosque, one of the centres targeted by the shooter.

-The inquiry is yet to report its findings, but in the meantime surveillance has been ramped up, with the nation’s spy chief indicating she wants more snooping powers, and for the first time armed police regularly patrol suburban streets.
-New Zealand Security Intelligence director-general Rebecca Kitteridge said the nation’s terror threat level remained at medium a year after the shootings, meaning an attack is “feasible and could well occur”.
-Before the attacks the threat level was low.
-“It has given encouragement to some people, it has been inspirational to some people,” Kitteridge told a parliamentary committee last month, referring to the prospect of copycat attacks.
-She said the intelligence agency examined more than 450 leads after March 15, many involving people with “racist, Nazi, identitarian or white supremacist views”.
-Some 30-50 people are under active investigation at any one time and Kitteridge said some of those now coming under scrutiny would not have been seen as a risk before the shootings.
-“They tend to live online and they tend to live in encrypted chat rooms, so (it’s) very, very challenging for law enforcement and intelligence agencies,” she said.
+The inquiry is yet to report its findings, but in the meantime surveillance has been ramped up, with the nation´s spy chief indicating she wants more snooping powers, and for the first time armed police regularly patrol suburban streets.
+New Zealand Security Intelligence director-general Rebecca Kitteridge said the nation´s terror threat level remained at medium a year after the shootings, meaning an attack is "feasible and could well occur".

-Police carried out two major reforms after the attacks — overseeing a major firearms buyback and trialling armed patrols in three regions.
-They have also been far more active against right-wing threats, including arresting a Christchurch man earlier this month over an “abhorrent” message posted online about the Al Noor mosque, one of the centres targeted by the shooter.